Mattapan: Languages

-The languages spoken at home also vary from age; for example, approximately 68.2% of children who are 5–17 years old speak only English, while 16.9% of those children speak other Indo-European languages.[2]
-Among adults aged 18–24 years, 23.4% speak other Indo-European languages; while 63.9% of adults who are 18 to 24 years old speak English[2].
+The languages spoken at home also vary from age; for example, approximately 68.2% of children who are 5–17 years old speak only English, while 16.9% of those children speak other Indo-European languages.
+Among adults aged 18–24 years, 23.4% speak other Indo-European languages; while 63.9% of adults who are 18 to 24 years old speak English.

-House prices and types of houses

-As of 2010, the average cost of purchasing a home in Mattapan was $248,833.
-The neighborhood is made up of mostly triple decker apartments, and the cost of living is about 33% higher than the national average.
-A total of 64.3% of people living in Mattapan are renting, while the other 35.7% are home owners.

 Income status

 The median household income status for someone residing in Mattapan is around $44,744 per year as of 2011.
-71.3% of the residents working in Mattapan are blue collar workers and the remaining 28.7% are white collar workers.
-About 64.5% of households are family households, the other 35.5% of the people living in Mattapan are not family households.
-The medium family income is around $54,119.
+A total of 71.3% of the residents working in Mattapan are blue collar workers and the remaining 28.7% are white collar workers.
+About 64.5% of households are family households, while the other 35.5% of the people living in Mattapan are not family households.
+The medium family income is approximately $54,119.

 As of 2011 26.2% of households received food stamps/SNAP.
-Out of that percentage 49.5% of those households were under the poverty level.
+Out of that percentage, 49.5% of those households were under the poverty level.

 Transportation

-The Mattapan-Ashmont trolley line of the MBTA serves Mattapan as well as several bus routes.
+The Mattapan Line light rail line of the MBTA serves Mattapan as well as several bus routes.
 In the beginning of 2016, the Mattapan trolley was in danger of being derailed and being transformed into bus routes instead, which would be more cost effective than keeping the trolley as rail line.
 However, Boston officials have fought to cancel this transformation because although this would be more cost effective, property values would decrease and would "most importantly, torpedo a mixed-use, mixed-income residential-retail project slated for the Mattapan station parking lot".
 At this point in time, the project to convert the Trolley into buses will not be carried out.

 The Fairmount Line of the MBTA Commuter Rail also serves Mattapan at the Morton Street and Blue Hill Avenue stations, providing service to downtown Boston and the suburbs.
 The Fairmount Corridor Commuter Rail Line currently runs from South Station south through the Boston neighborhoods of Dorchester, Roxbury, Mattapan and terminates in Readville section of Hyde Park.
 It consists of approximately 9.2 miles of track, nine stations (South Station, Newmarket, Uphams Corner, Four Corners / Geneva, Talbot Avenue, Morton Street, Blue Hill Avenue, Fairmount, and Readville) and forty-one bridges.
 It is the only Commuter Rail Branch that exclusively serves the City of Boston and MBTA's Urban Core.